I Can Lose My Heart Tonight

-"I Can Lose My Heart Tonight" is the first single by pop singer C. C. Catch from her debut studio album Catch the Catch, released in 1985 by Hansa.
+"I Can Lose My Heart Tonight" is the first single by pop singer C. C. Catch from her debut studio album Catch the Catch, released on July 31, 1985 by Hansa.
 The song was written by Dieter Bohlen of the duo Modern Talking.
 It peaked at No. 13 in Germany.

 "I Can Lose My Heart Tonight" was remixed and released in 1999 as a single, which peaked at No. 72 in Germany.